-We gather medical information about all new employees including allergies, illnesses and conditions through a medical questionnaire upon appointment.
+Hopelands is a nut-free school and we gather medical information about all new employees and pupils including allergies, illnesses and conditions through a medical questionnaire upon appointment.
 All employees are expected to inform their line manager if the condition of their health changes.